 - Portable appliances (window AC units, microwaves, etc.)

-- Valuable art pieces, furs, and certain other luxuries (usually limited to $2,500 in value)
+- Valuable Art Pieces, furs, and other luxurious (typically limited to $2,500 in value.)

 What Isn’t Covered by Flood Insurance?

 Flood insurance covers the typical losses a homeowner would face after a flood, such as damage to flooring materials, paint or drywall, or exterior siding.